Subscribe for updates

 - new bridge crossings over the diversion channel along Highway 22 and Township Road 242

 The proposed plan:

 - has the least impact on environmental and historical resources

 - highway 22 and Township Road 242 will remain open during construction

 Traditional land and resource use

 The environmental assessment predicts that the residual effects of the Springbank Reservoir on traditional land and resource use will not be significant.
-Notwithstanding these findings, Alberta Transportation has heard concerns during the consultation and engagement process about:
+Consultation and the engagement process has heard concerns about:

 - fish and fish habitat